 This course is an introduction to the written prose, poetry, and drama of Africa.
 Literature in both African languages (in translation) and in English will be covered, including representative works and genres from West, East, and Southern Africa.
-Credits: 3 Prerequisites: ENG 131 ENG 132 or ENG 199-200.
-Program: English

 ENG 435: Poetry